Trump signs order to establish strategic bitcoin reserve

-WASHINGTON :U.S. President Donald Trump signed an executive order on Thursday to establish a strategic bitcoin reserve, a day before meeting with executives from the cryptocurrency industry at the White House.
+WASHINGTON: United States President Donald Trump signed an executive order on Thursday (Mar 6) to establish a strategic bitcoin reserve, a day before meeting with executives from the cryptocurrency industry at the White House.

 The reserve will be capitalized with bitcoin owned by the federal government that was forfeited as part of criminal or civil asset forfeiture proceedings, the White House crypto czar, billionaire David Sacks, said in a post on social media platform X.